citrix/citrix-daas-rest-go/citrixorchestration/docs/SessionConnectionResponseModel.md

 HasSmartAccessTags returns a boolean if a field has been set.

+### SetSmartAccessTagsNil

+`func (o *SessionConnectionResponseModel) SetSmartAccessTagsNil(b bool)`

+ SetSmartAccessTagsNil sets the value for SmartAccessTags to be an explicit nil

+### UnsetSmartAccessTags
+`func (o *SessionConnectionResponseModel) UnsetSmartAccessTags()`

+UnsetSmartAccessTags ensures that no value is present for SmartAccessTags, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)